 What’s more, a pre-fab approach can have far-reaching impacts on a project’s overall efficiency, waste and safety:

 - Greater energy efficiency – At modular unit factories like SurePods, computer automation drives accuracy.
 For example, wall board is precision cut using automated CNC machines and specialized equipment has been developed to hoist sub-assemblies into place.
 The result is a more airtight building, which translates to lower energy bills and greater efficiency.
+To look at further decreasing bills, even in these pre-fab homes, it would be recommended to look into the rates of different energy providers and compare them with the likes of Ambit energy rates to see if you can increase your monthly savings on energy bills.

 - Reduced material waste – Thanks to the precision manufacturing afforded by a factory-controlled setting, correct amounts of material are ordered, eliminating unnecessary waste.
 As an added benefit, any additional materials and scraps can be repurposed for other in-house projects.
 And since modular units are only built in indoor, climate-controlled environments, no material is lost or damaged by being exposed to the elements.